Islamic University of Technology: Notable alumni

+Festivals and competitions

-Every year four technology festivals are organized by the four departments of the university.
+Every year four technology festivals, one business festival and one general competition are organized by six departments of the university.
 Each departmental festival is organized by the students of the respective department with support from the faculty members.
 Students from various universities and colleges participate in the competitions of the fests.
 Competitions are primarily based on engineering, technology, general knowledge and business.
 The university is open to the public during these festivals.